-Aetiology is unknown, but most likely immunological.
-BP180 protein, which is identified in bullous pemphigoid, is also found in the placenta, possibly explaining disease onset in pregnancy.
+The aetiology is unknown, but it is most likely immunological.
+BP180 protein – which is identified in bullous pemphigoid – is found in the placenta, possibly explaining disease onset in pregnancy.

-- Grouped vesicles with herpetiformis appearance may occur as disease advances (‘Gestational herpes’)
+- Grouped vesicles with herpetiform appearance may occur as the disease advances (‘Gestational herpes’)

 - Usually self-limiting and heals after delivery spontaneously

-- Possible complications: premature labour, increased lifetime risk of developing autoimmune disease, infant may develop transient blistering after birth (resolves spontaneously)
+- An infant may develop transient blistering after birth (resolves spontaneously)

 - When using some hormonal contraceptives